-Brandi Givens has been a registered dietician for over 10 years.
+Brandi Givens has been a registered dietitian since 2010.

 Well, sure it is!
 My father invented the word dietitious while introducing me to his friend in early 2014.

 “This is my daughter, Brandi,” he’d said, beaming with that genuine pride only dads can radiate.
 “She’s an… uh…a…DIETITIOUS!”

 I had laughed at the time, only mildly surprised by his forgetfulness.
 Most people don’t know what a registered dietitian is.
 Besides, as a military spouse living 2000 miles away from home, I knew it was hard to keep up with my life.
 I smiled and teased a response.
 “You’re right, Dad.
 I am a bit dietitious.”